simplygreatwork/godsend/README.md

 }.bind(this));
 ```

-### Starting the server securely (preferred)
+### Starting the server with authorization (preferred)

-- The method requires that a the authorizer is provided and provides basic users.
+- This method requires that the server is provided with basic initial users to allow the authorizer and the broker to communicate on the bus.
+- In the examples, the initial users "broker" and "authorizer" are supplied to the secure exchange from godsend-basics/src/users.json.
+But you can also customize these users and pass them into your own instance of the server manually.
-- Refer to the godsend-examples for many examples with authorization.
+- Also refer to godsend-examples for many more examples which use authorization.

 ```javascript
 new basic.Server({